bradkav/axion-miniclusters/code/README.md

 #### Caveats

 - So far, I haven't reliably implemented any kind of axion star cut (as in the papers)
 - At the moment, the AMC masses are sampled according to their true mass function.
 This may not be very useful when you have a very steep mass function (as the tail is undersampled).
 In previous versions of the code, we sampled the masses log-flat and then reweighted the Monte Carlo samples.
 This hasn't been implemented yet, as I'm still double-checking that the approach generalises completely.
+One possibility would be to sample from `P(logM, rho)` rather than `P(M, rho)` as I do now.
 - In the calculation of the encounter rate in `prepare_distributions.py`, there's no cut on the minimum density enhancement (i.e. the calculation counts all encounters, even if they only given tiny density enhancements compared to the local smooth component).
 - I haven't generalised the AMC-NS signal generation component yet.